aditosoftware/nodepki-docker/README.md

     sudo docker-compose run nodepki node /root/nodepki/genpki.js

 You should now backup your configuration files and PKI by copying the data/ directory on the host.
+This is where the important data lives.

 ## Configure Nginx proxy